-America has already earned the dubious distinction as the most overworked developed nation in the world: 85.8 percent of males and 66.5 percent of females work more than 40 hours a week, while 88.5 percent of men work.
+America already holds the dubious distinction of being the most overworked country in the world.
+66.5 percent of women work more than 40 hours a week, while 88.5 percent of men work.

 Flying the Unfriendly Skies

-- Safety regulations outsources: For years, the government has been delegating oversight responsibility to airline manufacturers to reduce bureaucracy.
-This process has accelerated in recent years, making it much easier for manufacturers to override federal regulators on safety issues.
+Outsourcing safety regulations: For years, the government has delegated oversight responsibility to airline manufacturers in order to reduce bureaucracy.
+In recent years, this process has been accelerated making it easier for manufacturers to bypass federal safety regulators.

 The Little Engine That Couldn’t

-Rail cars that are out of date: A combination of an aging fleet and unsafe repairs have lead to rail cars that fail to meet crashworthiness standards.
+Rail cars that are out of date: A combination of an aging fleet and unsafe repairs has led to rail cars that do not meet crashworthiness standards.

-- Forced injustice: In January 2019, Amtrak quietly added to its ticket purchase agreement a loophole provision called a forced arbitration clause in January 2019.
-Any type of legal dispute – even accident victims and their families – will be forced into secret arbitration with the company rather than appearing before an impartial judge and jury.
-Thus, passengers are unknowingly giving up their rights by buying a ticket.
+Forced injustice: Amtrak quietly added to its ticket purchase agreement a loophole provision known as a forced arbitration clause in January 2019.
+Any type of legal dispute, even those involving accident victims or their families, will be resolved secretly by Amtrak rather than having to appear before an impartial judge or jury.
+Passengers are unaware that they are giving up their rights when they purchase a ticket.

 Highway Hazards Ahead